prodzilla/prodzilla/README.md

     - Chained queries
     - Parameters in queries
     - Parametrized tests
+- Easy clone and deploy
+    - On Shuttle :bricks:
 - CI / CD Integration
     - Standalone easy-to-install image
     - Github Actions integration to trigger tests / use as smoke tests